ngraham20/NoitaCryptographyResearch/README.md

 ## What has been tried
 This is an incomplete list.
 If a theory has been tested, please add it here.
 See [Contributing](./CONTRIBUTING.md) for information on how to update this.

+Going forward, we will assume that these ciphers have been tried on the **trigrams**, since we're assuming that the trigrams are the correct way to begin reading the messages.

+### Simple Substitution Cipher
+Frequency analysis has been tried on the trigrams, with no workable results, indicating that simple substition isn't the answer.

+### Wheel Ciphers
+This is being currently explored.
+The idea here is that you can have one or more wheels inside each other.
+There are many ways that wheels can interact.
+   1. If they're the same size
+        a.
+Simple substitution cipher (debunked most likely, see above)
+        b.
+Incrementing cipher, where the outer ring has the 83 glyphs, and the inner ring has the plaintext with gaps.
+Each time you encode a plaintext character to a glyph, rotate the ring one position.